-These restorations are typically made from porcelain (white), resin (white), or gold.
+These restorations are typically made from white ceramic material or gold.
 If the strength, beauty, and conservative nature of these fillings interest you, we would be pleased to further discuss this option with you.

 A crown is an indirect procedure, which means that it is fabricated outside of the mouth.
 The first step requires the removal of the diseased part of the tooth or old filling, and rebuilding and reshaping the tooth.
 An impression (mould) of the tooth is made and a temporary crown is then placed to seal the tooth.
 When the new crown is completed, a second appointment is required to remove the temporary crown and replace it with the final restoration.
 A well make crown can preserve the integrity of the tooth for many years.
 If you wish to know if a crown will be able to serve your dental needs, please contact us at 403-346-0077 for further information.